Prizedeal redirect removal instructions

 What is Prizedeal?

-Prizedeal is a rogue, untrustworthy website which, once visited, forces people to visit other websites of this kind or it displays some questionable content.
-There are many websites of this kind on the Internet, lurunews[.]biz, highertpushs[.]com and tripflag[.]info are just a couple examples.
-As a rule, such websites get opened by installed potentially unwanted applications (PUAs).
-Typically, people download and install them inadvertently.
-Besides, apps of this type are designed to track user's browsing activities and/or serve various advertisements.
+Prizedeal is a rogue, untrustworthy website.
+When opened, it forces people to visit other websites of this kind or displays dubious content.
+There are many similar websites on the internet including lurunews[.]biz, highertpushs[.]com, and tripflag[.]info to name just some examples.
+Generally, these websites are opened by potentially unwanted applications (PUAs) installed on the system.
+Typically, people download and install PUAs inadvertently.
+Furthermore, PUAs track users' browsing activity and/or serve various advertisements.

-Depending on visitor's IP address, when Prizedeal is visited, it either opens a couple (2-3) of other shady pages or it displays questionable content.
-Typically, websites of this type redirect their visitors to potentially malicious websites, pages that are designed to advertise unwanted apps, and so on.
-Either way, it is not safe to visit Prizedeal or any other site of this type.
-Besides, it is designed to trick people into allowing it to show notifications.
-Typically, such websites use clickbait technique, they ask to verify age, prove that a visitor is not a robot and so on.
-In this case visitors are asked to click "Click Here to Continue" button which, if clicked, gives Prizedeal a permission to show its notifications (unwanted ads, and other shady content).
-Furthermore, apps that force browsers to open websites like Prizedeal usually are designed to gather various details too.
-Quite often they target data such as user's IP addresses, geolocations, entered search queries, addresses of visited websited, etc. However, some PUAs might be used to collect sensitive, personal information as well.
-People behind these apps (their developers) not just use PUAs to gather various data, but also share it with third parties (potentially cyber criminals).
-Typically, shared data is misused to generate revenue.
-Some PUAs might be designed to display unwanted ads as well.
-If clicked, these ads redirect people to untrustworthy websites or download, install unwanted apps.
-Typically, displayed ads cover contents of most (or all) visited websites.
-Examples of ads that PUAs usually display are banners, coupons, surveys, pop-up ads, etc. To avoid possible issues (related to browsing safety, privacy, or even identity theft) we recommend to uninstall installed PUAs immediately.
+Depending on the visitor's IP address when Prizedeal is visited, it opens a number (2-3) of other dubious pages or displays dubious content.
+Websites of this type redirect visitors to other potentially malicious sites - web pages that advertise unwanted apps, and so on.
+In any case, it is not safe to visit Prizedeal or other sites of this type.
+The website can often trick people into allowing it to show notifications.
+Typically, these websites use the 'clickbait' technique.
+For example, they ask for age verification to prove that visitors are not robots, and so on.
+In this case, visitors are asked to click the "Click Here to Continue" button.
+If clicked, it gives Prizedeal permission to show notifications (unwanted ads, and other dubious content).
+Furthermore, apps that force browsers to open websites such as Prizedeal usually also gather various details.
+They often target data such as users' IP addresses, geolocations, entered search queries, addresses of visited websites, etc, however, some PUAs might be used to collect sensitive, personal information as well.
+People behind these apps (developers) share the details with third parties (potentially cyber criminals) who misuse the data to generate revenue.
+Some PUAs might be designed to display unwanted ads.
+If clicked, these redirect people to untrustworthy websites or download/install other unwanted apps.
+Typically, displayed ads conceal underlying content of visited websites.
+Examples of these ads are banners, coupons, surveys, pop-up ads, etc. To avoid possible issues relating to browsing safety, privacy, and even identity theft, we recommend that you uninstall all PUAs immediately.

 |Detection Names||Full List Of Detections (VirusTotal)|